ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * The Client can (re-)get the version number of the keying material currently used in the group.
 This is further discussed in {{key-version}}.

 * The Client can request to leave the group.
-This is further discussed in {{ssec-req-leave}}.
+This is further discussed in {{ssec-group-leaving}}.

 Additionally, the format of the payload of the Key Distribution Response (see {{ssec-key-distribution-response}}) can be reused for messages sent by the KDC to distribute updated keying material to the group, in case of a new node joining the group or of a current member leaving the group.
 The key management scheme used to send such messages could rely on, e.g., multicast in case of a new node joining or unicast in case of a node leaving the group.